zhangzeyingvv/MagneticTB/README.md

 * Add Chinese manual.

 v1.01
-* fix a bug for displaying the lattice vector of monoclinic lattice.
+* Fix a bug for displaying the lattice vector of monoclinic lattice.